carsenolson/nektomebot/README.md

 git clone "https://github.com/carsenolson/nektomebot.git"
 go build -o main main.go
 ```
-To start chatting you can grab created token from directory tokens/ file tokens, each token is separated by ";".
+To start chatting you can grab created token from directory tokens/tokens, each token is separated by ";".
 But it's not safe, this tokens are public so every user can use them.
 For example:
 ```
 ./main ead236099a6a46d631a7f4c6f5b91842eb8f71e87237d149dff9fca7971009cb